Royal Dutch Shell

 In addition, the company engages in the conversion of crude oil into a range of refined products, including gasoline, diesel, heating oil, aviation fuel, marine fuel, liquefied natural gas for transport, lubricants, bitumen and sulphur; production and sale of petrochemicals for industrial customers; refining; trading and supply; pipelines and marketing; and alternative energy businesses.

-Royal Dutch Shell investors are paid a huge 6.42% dividend.
-The Merrill Lynch price target is $58, but no consensus price target was posted.
-Shares closed most recently at $49.77.
+Royal Dutch Shell investors are paid a huge 6.7 % dividend.
+The consensus price target for the euro oil giant was not posted.
+Shares closed Wednesday at $47.74.

 This company is another giant European energy giant, this one based in France.
 Total S.A.
 (NYSE: TOT) is a global integrated energy producer and provider, a leading international oil and gas company, and the world’s second-ranked solar energy operator with SunPower.

 The company operates through three segments.
 The Upstream segment explores and produces oil and gas; ships, trades and markets natural gas, liquefied natural gas and liquefied petroleum gas (LPG); generates power; and mines and markets coal.

 The Refining & Chemicals segment refines and produces petrochemicals and provides sealing, insulation, fluid transfer and transmission and transportation solutions, as well as offers chemical processes and services for electronics, surface finishing and semiconductor manufacturing.
 It is also involved in trading and shipping crude oil and petroleum products.

 The Marketing & Services segment supplies and markets petroleum products, including automotive fuels, biofuels, home heating oil and heavy fuel oil, lubricants, LPG, asphalt, aviation fuel, additives and special fuels and special fluids through service stations for light vehicles and trucks.